kolosovpetro/SecureAzureOIDC/README.md

 - Configure Inverse Search in `Intellij IDEA` for SumatraPDF: `Tools -> LaTeX -> Configure Inverse Search`
 - Compile document using `Shift + F10`

-## How to use Mathematica package

-- Open the package file `GithubLatexTemplateMathematicaPackage.m` in Wolfram Mathematica, I use version 13.0
-- Execute the package using `Shift+Enter`
-- Open the notebook file `GithubLatexTemplateMathematicaNotebook.nb`
-- Execute the line: `Needs["GithubLatexTemplateMathematicaPackage"]`
-- Continue your work as desired

 ## Configure CI / CD

 Set repository secrets